 Though the intricacy and scale of some of her puppet apparatuses require the use of other materials salvaged from dumpsters, she always finishes the job with a cardboard-and-glue shell in the tradition of the venerable Bread & Puppet theater.
 Recently she has also been applying cardboard to fine art, attempting to actualize the figures from her previous surrealist watercolors.

-Dax’s puppetry makes regular appearances with the Corpus Callosum music & performance ensemble, for which she also plays accordion.
+Scout’s puppetry makes regular appearances with the Corpus Callosum music & performance ensemble, for which she also plays accordion.
 In 2010 she presented her largest show to date, the Museum Proper, a street-festival performance wherein a 12-foot tall monster confronts the net of a museum collector.
-Dax has worked with Redmoon Theater in Chicago, was a member of the Blair Thomas & Co. chamber puppet theater in Chicago, and holds a BFA in painting from the California College of Arts & Crafts and an MFA in Performance from the School of the Art Institute of Chicago.
+Scout has worked with Redmoon Theater in Chicago, was a member of the Blair Thomas & Co. chamber puppet theater in Chicago, and holds a BFA in painting from the California College of Arts & Crafts and an MFA in Performance from the School of the Art Institute of Chicago.